 Stage 4: Scab and scar formation – The protein fibrin and aggregated platelets eventually form over the cut to produce a scab.
-Platelets require Vitamin E to function well.
-Almonds, spinach, sweet potatoes and avocados are good sources of Vitamin E.
+Platelets require vitamin E to function well.
+Almonds, spinach, sweet potatoes and avocados are good sources of vitamin E.

 How Your Body Heals Sprains

-So you’re running along happily and boom.
+So, you’re running along happily and boom.
 Your ankle turns over, and you see stars.
 Ankle sprains happen when the tendons and ligaments that stabilize your ankle are stretched too far.
 In some cases, the ligaments may even tear.
 As soon as this happens, your body immediately gets to work.

 The first thing that occurs is an inflammatory response.
 The injury begins a cascade of events that brings all kinds of cells to the injury.
 New blood vessels are formed to deliver oxygen and nutrients to the area, and red blood cells pump out collagen in a way similar to wound healing.
 At first, the substance is unorganized, but the large quantity serves to stabilize the injured joint.
 Later, higher quality collagen is laid down, and the sprained ligament begins to regain its near-original architecture and function.

-Some research shows that anti-inflammatory painkillers (called NSAIDs), such as ibuprofen, might actually delay the healing process.
+Some research shows that nonsteroidal anti-inflammatory painkillers (called NSAIDs), such as ibuprofen, might delay the healing process.
 The theory is that inflammation is a normal process of healing and the NSAIDs slow this process down (more on this later).